Heroes for Hire: Villains for Hire (2011)

 In a new series spinning out of events from the end of Heroes for Hire, Misty Knight leads a new group of heroes consisting of Black Panther, Silver Sable, and Paladin.
 However, through yet known circumstances, she forms a sub-group of villains consisting of Bombshell, Crossfire, Nightshade, and Tiger Shark.
 The Villains for Hire team was led by Purple Man and Headhunter and the line-up consists of Avalanche, Death-Stalker, Shocker, and Scourge.
-Purple Man's Villains for Hire went up against Misty Knight's crew.
-The group is later joined by Bushmaster and Monster during their fight with Misty Knight's crew.
-Tiger Shark and Bombshell leave Misty Knight's crew as she gains Speed Demon and Lady Stilt-Man.
-Purple Man later dispatched Villains for Hire to attack Misty Knight's headquarters with some of them getting taken down by the traps that Misty Knight has set.
-During the fight, Lady Stilt-Man defects to Purple Man's side as Bombshell, Man-Ape, and Tiger Shark joins as well.
-Misty Knight reveals that she gained the assistance of Puppet Master who uses the criminals on Misty Knight's side as part of Puppet Master's payback on Purple Man, and that the Scourge working for the Purple Man was actually Paladin working undercover.

 Mighty Avengers (2013)

-During the Infinity, Luke Cage is shown leading a new Heroes for Hire roster consisting of himself, White Tiger and Power Man.
-The team dissolves after White Tiger quits when the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) considered the team mercenaries following a fight with Plunderer.
+In the series Infinity, Luke Cage is shown leading a new Heroes for Hire roster consisting of himself, White Tiger and Power Man.
+The team dissolves after White Tiger quits when the Superior Spider-Man considered the team mercenaries following a fight with Plunderer.
 The remnants of the group go on to form the new Mighty Avengers during Thanos's invasion of Earth.

 Deadpool's "Heroes for Hire" (2015)

 Eight months after the events of the Secret Wars storyline as seen during the All-New, All-Different Marvel event, Deadpool establishes a new team of Heroes for Hire.
 The roster consists of Solo, Madcap, Slapstick, Foolkiller, Terror and Stingray.
 Matt Murdock and Luke Cage are shown planning legal action against Deadpool.
 After the lawsuit goes through, Deadpool renames his Heroes for Hire group into Deadpool's "Mercs for Money."